Guide to the Sylvan-Highlands Neighborhood in Portland, Oregon

 Hoyt Arboretum (232 acres) offers ten miles of walking trails and adjoins Washington Park and borders the Sylvan-Highlands neighborhood.
 The Arboretum's plant collection is made up of over 8,000 individual trees and plants, representing over 1,000 species, many of which are accessible and well-labeled.

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 66 and 57% of the residents have a Walk Score of 70 or above.
-The Sylvan Highlands neighborhood ranks 84 out of 88 Portland neighborhoods.
-Below is a Walk Score for an address in the center of the neighborhood.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+There are over 3,000 restaurants and coffee shops in Portland.
+People in Portland can walk to an average of five restaurants and coffee shops in five minutes.

 More About Sylvan-Highlands

-- Neighborhood Association Web site Sylvan-Highlands.
+- Neighborhood Association Website Sylvan-Highlands.

 - Location Take West Burnside out of downtown and when you approach Skyline Boulevard, look to your left.